cityofaustin/vision-zero/docs/adr/0001-vz-incidents-decision.md

 ## Why this direction

 We are re-focusing on discrete goals around getting impactful data to our crash data consumers: the Vision Zero team, transportation engineers, and the public (via the Open Data Portal and Vision Zero Viewer).
-The persitsted incidents concept has proven not to advance that need.
+The persisted incidents concept has proven not to advance that need.

 VZE UI enhancements targeting unified views of "incidents" need further refinement, and we have not yet named functionality that calls for a permalinked, cross-source event ID.
-We should proceed with getting the record-level injury math right first - with the existing data we have - and follow along with athoritative views which clear, reliable metrics.
+We should proceed with getting the record-level injury math right first - with the existing data we have - and follow along with authoritative views which clear, reliable metrics.

 ## Goals & outcomes